dhhjx880713/mosi_utils_anim/python_src/README.txt

 time_smoothing - Applies smoothing on time functions of individual motion primitives

 3. trajectory_following_settings
 spline_type - Defines how trajectory constraints are evaluated.
+Possible values are:
-Possible values are 0 for Catmull-Rom and 1 for BSpline (which in this implementation does not go through every control point)
+                0 for Catmull-Rom
+                1 for BSpline (which in this implementation does not go through every control point) 2 for Fitted BSpline

 4. local/global/time optimization settings
 method -  supported methods are "leastsq", "BFGS" and "Nelder-Mead"